HashColon/HashColon.Web/README.md

 ### Releases

 * May.11, 2022
+    * Layer drag & drop
+    Now, layers can be drag and dropped in the layer panel.
+The order of the layers now affect the overlaying order(z-index).
     * Bug fix:
         * Bugs in editing markers, GeoJSON is now fixed.
         * LayerManager is now rewritten to get rid of those spaghetti.